SAP-samples/codejam-cap-llm/exercises/03-explore-sap-hana-cloud-vector-engine/README.md

 👉 Open a new terminal if not already open.

-👉 Create a binding for your CAP application **(replace the placeholder of the hdi container with the container name previously set:
+👉 Create a binding for your CAP application \*\*(replace the placeholder of the hdi container with the container name previously set:

+> Hint: Replace everything between <> including the <> symbol.

 ```bash
 cds bind -2 <use-your-own-hdi-container-name>